 For seniors, the positive effects of regular yoga practice on the brain are more significant.

-A study from 2017 asked older adults (over the age of 55), all of whom have mild cognitive decline, to undergo 12 weeks of either yoga or memory training.
+A study from 2017 asked older adults (over 55), all of whom have mild cognitive decline, to undergo 12 weeks of either yoga or memory training.
 All participants showed improvement in executive functioning and emotional resilience.
 However, those who did yoga consistently for 12 weeks did better overall.

-The researchers suggested that the chanting involved in Kundalini yoga, which some participants of the study did, improved their verbal and visual skills.
+The researchers suggested that the chanting involved in Kundalini yoga improved their verbal and visual skills, which some study participants did.

 Another study found that meditation and mindfulness change the structure of the brain.
-The hippocampus, in particular, which is involved in memory and learning, increased its volume and gained more gray matter density.
+The hippocampus, which is involved in memory and learning, increased its volume and gained more gray matter density.

 As a person grows older, the gray matter decreases.
 Scientists found a decline in gray matter volume in the brain after a person reaches middle age.